Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 ```

-We need to modify the business function so as not to complicate ourselves too much with immutable updates, let's use the _immer_ library.
+We need to modify the business function so as not to complicate ourselves too much with immutable updates, let's use the _immer_ library (in case you haven't installed before).

 ```bash
 npm install immer